PBGLMichaelHall/ReadTheDocsQTL/README.md

 date: "4/13/2022"
 output: html_document
 ---
-# QTLSorghum
+# Semi Dwarfism in Sorghum Mutant Lines
 QTLseqr is an R package for QTL mapping using NGS Bulk Segregant Analysis.

 QTLseqr is still under development and is offered with out any guarantee.

-I have forked the repository to my github account and added a generic parser in R to do the analysis.
-The link to a Read the Docs html is provided by me.
-OKay good. https://qtl-bsa.readthedocs.io/en/latest/Sorghum.html
+# I have forked the repository to my github account and added a generic parser in R to do a Quantitative Trait Locus Bulk Segregant analysis.
+The hyperlink to Read the Docs is provided below.
+The reason I forked his repository is because the analysis was limited to GATK parsed vcf files.
+To make it more robust I added a generic R Parser that does a similar parsing.
+The parser function takes 4 arguments, a VCF Tidy Data frame which first was a VCF file then read by read.vcfR from vcfR package and finally converted to VCF Tidy Data Frame by vcfR2tidy function in vcfR package.
+The second and third arguments are the respective names given for High Bulk Sample and Low Bulk Sample which is reverse compatible with original vcf file.
+Lastly, the fourth and final argument is a user specified file name given to CSV input file used at the beginning of downstream analysis utilitzing importFromTable Function.

+https://qtl-bsa.readthedocs.io/en/latest/Sorghum.html

 ### **For more detailed instructions please read the vignette [here](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf)**